NatiaMaisa/final-project-ee.ge/README.md

 ## Running Tests
 To run all tests, use TestNG file.

-or use command in Terminal
+or use command in Terminal:
-'''sh
 mvn test